 One of the simplest ways to prevent excess humidity is by avoiding standing water in the greenhouse.
-Puddles, water in saucers or trays will evaporate and form droplets.
+Puddles, water in saucers, or in trays will evaporate and form droplets.
 Using drip irrigation will help direct water only to roots, avoiding excess moisture.
 It also prevents plant leaves from remaining wet where fungal pathogens can breed.

-Plant spacing, well-draining floors and slatted benches are other ways to minimize humidity.
+Plant spacing, well-draining floors, and slatted benches are other ways to minimize humidity.
 Watering early enough in the day for excess moisture to evaporate can also help control the problem.

 Bottom heat is effective as well, as the warm air rises and creates air movement.
 These are inexpensive ways to manage humidity and in most cases will provide adequate control.